Bambleweeny57/JonZON-X/README.md

   - Updated KiCad symbols and PCB layout to reflect accurate DIP sizing.
 - **Impact**: Improves build reliability and simplifies future revisions.

+### 🔄 Rev 1.4 – Dual PSG Support & Expansion-Ready Logic

+- 🧩 **Added AY-3-8912 schematic symbol** to Rev 1.3 base, enabling direct support for legacy demos and stereo output
+- 🧠 **Dual PSG compatibility**: Supports both AY-3-8910 and AY-3-8912 via shared footprint and modular decoding logic
+- 🧰 **Decoding logic updated** to include `/RD` line—reserved for future expansion (e.g. SD card interfacing via Port A)
+- 🛠️ **Maintains Rev 1.3 write logic** for AY-3-8910 while enabling seamless upgrade path to AY-3-8912
+- 🎶 **Verified compatibility** with original ULA and both HCT and F-series logic—multi scroll and Viaduct demos pass cleanly with AY-3-8912
+- ⚠️ **VLA81 compatibility issues noted**: Viaduct demo fails to run reliably due to timing sensitivity and address decoding quirks.
+Detaching A15 improves behavior in some cases but does not fully resolve playback issues.
+Original ULA remains the recommended option for stable demo performance.
+- 📘 **README and onboarding overlays updated** to reflect dual-chip support and future expansion notes

+> Rev 1.4 preserves the modular ethos of JonZON-X while enabling legacy fidelity and future-proofed decoding.
+Component back-mounting and through-hole edge connector support are planned for a future revision.
 ---

 ## 📝 Notes